 Before I can finish, the building blows outward in an enormous blast of rubble and smoke.
 The blast wave lifts Gyrax and Nyanti high in the air; they bang into a house on the other end of the street and crumple into lifeless heaps.
 I scream without meaning to.

 Lucky swears and curses, shouting something-something-something about paying attention, but it barely registers.
 My best friend is either unconscious or dead.
 I need to—

 A second later, Gyrax pushes to his feet.

 He shakes his head, growling and muttering under his breath.
 Nyanti—ironically woken by the deafening explosion—leans heavy against the wall, shielding her face with a bent-armed hand.
 When she sees the Iguar flanking Elier, her eyes widen in shock and horror.

 Everyone stops what they’re doing and sprints toward her.
 She chants and waves, bending her fingers into impossible gestures that defy my understanding of human anatomy.
 Spotty blue light trails her hands, forming into slashes that converge together into a swirling nexus.

 “Hurry!”
 Ren screams.
 “Nyanti, you need to hur—”

-The nexus detonates, flattening into a wave of energy that cuts through the street and envelops us all.
-I see the others disintegrating into pixelated light, disappearing in a fade of ragged slashes.
+The nexus detonates, flattening into an azure wave that cuts through the street and envelops us all.
+The others disintegrate into pixelated light, disappearing in a fade of indigo slashes.

 This is the end.
-Nyanti knew it—spared us some pain by killing us all.
+Nyanti knew it and spared us some pain by killing us all.
 I can’t decide if I’m grateful or—